stateless-solutions/stateless-sdk/readme.md

 api keys app delete <api_key_id>
 ```

-Offers the capability to permanently remove an API key from the platform.
-On successful deletion, a confirmation message will be displayed.
-Please note that this action is permanent and deleted keys cannot be recovered or reactivated.
+This command allows for the deletion of a specific API key.
+The user will be prompted to select an API key for deletion.
+Please note that this action is irreversible, and deleted keys cannot be recovered.

 ## Offerings
 Offerings are the cataloged services or data streams provided by the platform, which users can utilize within their applications.
 These offerings may relate to specific blockchain data, services, or entry points for data access.
 Managing offerings is a crucial aspect for both providers, who supply these services, and consumers, who integrate them into their applications.